MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ![Diagram showing Ingress traffic flow in an AKS cluster on Azure Stack HCI](media/net/aks-ingress.png)

 ## Next steps
 This article covers some of the networking concepts for deploying AKS nodes on Azure Stack HCI.
-For more information on concepts in AKS hybrid deployments, see the following articles:
+For more information, see the following articles:

 - [Container networking concepts](./concepts-container-networking.md)
 - [Cluster and workloads](./kubernetes-concepts.md)